Open Access Publishing

 Open access publishers use a variety of methods to defray costs:

 - Volunteer efforts: many OA publishers rely on the efforts of the research community – networks of scholars who volunteer their time to help publish OA journals in their fields.
-Open Humanities Press and Speleobiology Notes are two examples.
+Open Humanities Press Policies and Speleobiology Notes are two examples.

 - Alternative revenue streams: many OA journals are free to read online but they charge for advertisements, memberships, print versions, conferences.
 The British Medical Journal is an OA journal that leverages a combination of these revenue streams.